 There are a few ways how you can automate the checks and integrate them with other open-source tools you use in the ML workflow.

 MLflow.
 In the example notebook, you can see how to log the metrics generated by Evidently with MLflow.
-In this case, you can get all the same checks as you did in the visual dashboard but export them as a JSON profile and log it to MLfllow.
+In this case, you can get all the same checks as you did in the visual dashboard but export them as JSON and log it to MLfllow.